taHC81/esp32-evse_esphome-lvgl/README.md

 - has capacitive touch screen
 - it runs an ESP32-S3
 - has a considerable number of additional free GPIOs
+- has a speaker output, possible to play audible warnings
 - way less expensive than Nextion

 ![Screen](images/esp32-evse_esphome-lvgl_charging.png) ![Screen](images/esp32-evse_esphome-lvgl_session.png)